-All eighteen turbines will be included in the carcass searches.
+Ten turbines will be included in the carcass searches, including Turbines #1, 2, 5, 9, 10 and 12.
 The survey area will be a 60-meter radius around each turbine.

 Searches will take place at 10-meter transects out to 60 meters with a search area of 10 m centered on the transect centerline (5 m on each side).
 During periods of snow cover or other unsafe conditions, search patterns and methods may be modified to include different transect patterns and/or road and pad searches.
 Modified search methods will be documented in the permanent field notes.